fpoirotte/pssht/README.rst

 *   Clean code (eg. PSR-2 & PSR-4 compliance, tests, etc.)
 *   Extensibility
-*   Compatibility with as much SSH clients as possible
+*   Compatibility with as much SSH clients as possible, but mainly with the OpenSSH client

 What we're not specifically aiming for, but still interested in: